Friday, November 6, 2020

 Just how many of these things were there?
 Was every single one of them coming to life?
 This was just one of the many bridges he needed to pass to get into Karvadean—he wasn’t even close to the blasted town yet.
 That was still possibly hours of walking away!

 When Varhi began to approach the river, he sheathed his sword back and just kept sprinting.
-He took a running jump into the water and held his breath.
-He splashed in heavily, kicking against the water current to move forwards.
-He wasn’t really reaching the surface, his armor was just too heavy, but he was stopping himself from sinking completely and he could feel himself pushing forwards through the water.
-Eventually, he swam to the incline on the other side of the river and climbed up it underneath the water.
+He sprinted for more speed as his silver greaves glow a glimmer of aquablue and with a harsh kick at the bank of the river, he jumped an impressive ten feet into the air, before he descended and splashed heavily in the middle of the bank of the water, making moderate distance to the other side.
+Holding his breath, he splashed and swam hard, kicking against the water current to move forwards.
+He wasn’t really reaching the surface and so was stuck underwater, his armor was just too heavy, but he was stopping himself from sinking completely and he could feel himself pushing forwards through the water still.
+Eventually before too long, and right when he was finding himself starting to struggle for more air, he swam to the incline on the other side of the river and climbed up it underneath the water.

-If climbing in the air had been hard, climbing under what could have been poisonous water was much, much worse when the dirt and rocks underneath were all wet and muddy, but the adrenaline caused him to more or less scramble his way up the incline despite the disadvantages weighed against him.
+If climbing in the air had been hard, climbing under the surface of what could have been poisonous water was much, much worse when the dirt and rocks underneath were all wet and muddy, but the adrenaline and the increasingly desperate requirement for air caused him to more or less scramble his way up the incline despite the disadvantages weighed against him.

 He’d been under the water for about forty-five seconds or so, and normally he could hold his breath for far longer, but it was much harder to do that when you were in the midst of sprinting for your life and you had already exerted yourself.
 His lungs felt like they had been about to give up on him when he finally burst through the surface of the sickly water, gasping desperately for breath as he climbed himself out, dripping wet and his cape soaked, clinging to him from behind.